Gospel of Luke: Comparison with other writings

-Synoptics

-The gospels of Matthew, Mark and Luke share so much in common that they are called the Synoptics, as they frequently cover the same events in similar and sometimes identical language.
-The majority opinion among scholars is that Mark was the earliest of the three (c.
-AD 70) and that Matthew and Luke both used this work and the "sayings gospel" known as Q as their basic sources, though a growing number support alternative hypotheses, such as the Farrer Hypothesis and the Matthean Posteriority Hypothesis, which argue for Luke's direct usage of Matthew and Matthew's dependence on Luke, respectively, and dispense with Q. Luke has both expanded Mark and refined his grammar and syntax, as Mark's Greek writing is less elegant.
-Some passages from Mark he has eliminated, notably most of chapters 6 and 7, which he apparently felt reflected poorly on the disciples and painted Jesus too much like a magician.
+Acts of the Apostles

+The Gospel of Luke is the only canonical gospel with a sequel, the Acts of the Apostles.
+Many modern scholars agree that Acts was intended to be a fundamental part of the Lukan evangelist’s plans and purpose from the beginning.
+According to Loveday Alexander, the preface of Acts can either be understood as signifying its status as the second volume of a unified work or more simply a cue to readers that it represents a sequel to the Gospel of Luke.

+Mark

+Luke is not especially critical of the content of Mark but mainly corrects his source's grammatical syntax, lection, and style instead.
 The disciple Peter is given a notably more positive depiction than the other three gospels, with his failings either occluded or excused, and his merits and role emphasized.
 Luke and Matthew treat their sources more conservatively than other ancient historians such as Josephus or Diodorus Siculus, though the parallels and variations of the Synoptic gospels are typical of ancient historical biographies.
 According to Johnson, Luke follows Mark's narrative more faithfully than does Matthew.